 Type: Safety razors can be a butterfly type which is one-piece.
 It’s a bit easier and faster to change blades and clean it.
 They can also come in 3-pieces, they work very well but I prefer the butterfly type.
 After a shave, I just open it up, take the blade out, rinse everything to remove hair and soap residue, put the blade back on and I just let it dry while it’s open.

-Soap, Cream, Oil: I only shave with a regular soap bar, it’s all I need and not too much else the blade will just glide over the soap.
-Turns out that it works extremely well that way so I never tested pre-shave/after-shave lotion nor shaving cream with the cup and the brush.
+Soap, Cream, Oil: I only shave with a regular soap bar, it’s all I need.
+If too much of soap/cream/oil then the blade will just glide over it and not shave anything.
+Turns out that it works extremely well with just a soap bar.
+So I never tested pre-shave/after-shave lotion nor shaving cream with the cup and the brush.
 A soap bar is inexpensive and very fast to use.

 Here’s a table of all the razors I tested from my favorite to the one I dislike the most.
 The price is just a reference as to how much it was when it was bought (2020-2021).

 |Razor||Rating||Price (CAD)||Weight (g)||Length (cm)||Features|